 If I had thought about it, I would have roasted the seeds and let the kids eat them while listening and watching.
-I cut the eyes as we talked about “opening our eyes” to see God’s love and cut the mouth as we talked about “sharing” God’s word.
+I cut the eyes as we talked about “opening our eyes” to see God’s love.
+Then I cut the mouth as we talked about “sharing” God’s Word.
 You get the idea.
-And at the end, I placed a flashing LED light inside for the kids to see our lights shining for God in all we say and do!
+And at the end, I placed a flashing LED light inside.
+Then kids could see our lights shining for God in all we say and do!

-This article originally appeared here.
+This article about a pumpkin prayer craft for fall originally appeared here.